cyrilpillai/GreenDao-Migrator/README.md

 If you use GreenDAO in your application and hate the migration process, you can surely get something out of this project.

-This project eases the migration process and once all of the setup is completed the only think that we need to do is  change the DB schema version in the app level `build.gradle` and it just works.
+This project eases the migration process and once all of the setup is completed the only thing that we need to do is change the DB schema version in the app level `build.gradle` and it just works.
 ```java
 /**
  * Just increment the schemaVersion after changing the DB Schema